nolankurylo/optimized-matrix-diagonalization/README.md

 ### Execution

-After compiling, there should be a `project` executable in the current directory of the VM.\ To run the application, execute command:\
+After compiling, there should be a `project` executable in the current directory of the VM.
+To run the application, execute command: \
 `./project`

 As this is a development project with the purpose of algorithm implementation, the matrix used to demonstrate the functionality of the algorithm is hard coded into the program.
-The 4x4 matrix M used is as follows:
+The 4x4 matrix M used for the SVD is as follows:

 M =\
 31 77 -11 26 \